JohnWeisz/TypedJSON/v1-experimental/examples.md

 **Example & how to use**

-There are no publicly available, dedicated docs yet, but most methods are commented nicely, and here's a quick example on how to serialize various types (I recommend using [reflect-metadata](https://github.com/rbuckton/reflect-metadata) in your project, so you don't have to manually annotate the type of `@jsonMember` properties twice):
+There are no publicly available, dedicated docs yet for 1.0, but most methods are commented nicely, and here's a quick example on how to serialize various types (I recommend using [reflect-metadata](https://github.com/rbuckton/reflect-metadata) in your project, so you don't have to manually annotate the type of `@jsonMember` properties twice):

 ```ts
 @jsonObject